Professors Anderson, Dunn, Sipe; Associate Professor Mueller; Assistant Professor Deifel

 CHEMISTRY 230-231.
 (3-3)

 CHEMICAL BONDING AND ORGANIC CHEMISTRY.
 An examination of the qualitative principles of covalent bonding as an introduction to an integrated study of the aliphatic and aromatic compounds of carbon with emphasis on reaction mechanisms, stereochemistry, and conformational analysis.
-Prerequisite: Chemistry 110.
+Prerequisites: Chemistry 110 and Chemistry 221.
 Corequisites: Chemistry 251-252.
 Offered: 230 in the fall semester; 231 in the spring semester.

 CHEMISTRY 330.
 (3)

 ORGANIC CHEMISTRY III.
 An extended examination of the concepts introduced in the first two semesters of organic chemistry.
 Emphasis is placed on the relationships between structure and mechanism.
 Articles from chemical journals are used to show the interaction of experiment and theory in the formulation and development of reaction mechanisms.
 Prerequisite: Chemistry 231.
-Offered: spring semester of odd-numbered years.
+Offered: on demand when staffing permits.

 CHEMISTRY 331.
 (3)